bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 ```
 :::

-where unsigned int major is the major number you want to request, *const
+Where unsigned int major is the major number you want to request, *const
 char \*name* is the name of the device as it\'ll appear in
 **/proc/devices** and *struct file\_operations \*fops* is a pointer to
 the file\_operations table for your driver.
 A negative return value